Jason Barnard at CopyCon 2019 Melbourne: Where the Three Pillars of SEO Took Shape

 Resolving Internal Doubt Is the First Step to Eliminating Algorithmic Confusion.

-Jason’s discussion with Robert Gerrish explored the emotional foundation of authority through the lens of imposter syndrome - an experience Robert noted is shared by many professionals.
+Jasonโs discussion with Robert Gerrish explored the emotional foundation of authority through the lens of imposter syndrome - an experience Robert noted is shared by many professionals.
 For Jason, this conversation connected directly to the challenges brands face when defining their Digital Brand Identity.
 A brand that struggles to express who it is offline inevitably sends mixed signals to the algorithms online.
+And when signals are inconsistent, delivery becomes uncertain.

 Insights from CopyCon helped define The Kalicube Process.